 Our furniture is hand crafted with great care.
 As a furniture maker, there are a hundred ways to tackle any one challenge.
 The techniques we choose to use are a combination of time-proved tradition and the best of modern thinking.
 And at all stages it’s human hands and human eyes that are really doing the work: assessing the grain of the wood, calculating the best way to cut or plane, looking out for ‘character’ in the piece we’re working with.
 That character could be anything from an especially beautiful area of grain to a problematic split.
 The skill of the furniture maker is in deciding what effect it might have the on the finished piece and therefore how best to use it, or to reject it.

 Those human hands need tools to work with though, and we have a philosophy here about tools: you can’t do good work with poor tools.
 We have researched and invested in the best tools we can obtain.
 These give better results, more reliably in less time.
-Which means better furniture for you at lower prices.

 Personal Service and Care